Three Lessons Learned from Designing a Modern R&D Technology Architecture for Future-Ready Trials

 Cerevel: A Clean Slate Opportunity to Accelerate Digital Drug Development

-As the variety, velocity, and volume of clinical data has increased in recent years, so has the need for designing an optimized clinical data architecture that takes full advantage of modern data streams and analytics.
+As the variety, velocity, and volume of clinical data have increased in recent years, so has the need for designing an optimized clinical data architecture that takes full advantage of modern data streams and analytics.
 As a new company that had a portfolio of assets already in development, Cerevel Therapeutics had an opportunity to design from scratch a modern Research and Development (R&D) architecture tailored to the digital trials of today and tomorrow.
 Three lessons learned from this experience are described below.

-- Differentiate on Analytics: Every R&D organization is designed to support the collection, review, and analysis of high quality, regulatory compliant clinal data.
+- Differentiate on Analytics: Every R&D technology organization is designed to support the collection, review, and analysis of high quality, regulatory compliant clinal data.
 Cerevel chose to take an “analytics first” approach to build their technology infrastructure around analytics as a core and strategic competency across the development enterprise.
-This meant designing systems with the end in mind, ensuring the flow and access to data was by key decision makers, and thinking about analytics and dashboards across the portfolio as a top priority and primary requirement.
+This meant designing systems with the end in mind, ensuring the flow and access to data was by key decision-makers, and thinking about analytics and dashboards across the portfolio as a top priority and primary requirement.
 One choice the company made was to invest in a centralized data platform, the elluminate Clinical Data Cloud, which centralizes data from all sources for data management, review, standardization, and analytics.
 This approach was particularly helpful during the pandemic as Cerevel was able to create a company-wide dashboard that pulled in data from trials and publicly available sources to track virus spread and impact on Cerevel trials by region and site, both for planning purposes and to optimize resources needed to support site staff and participants in ongoing trials.

 - Take a Build versus Buy Approach: With the significant scale up of software as a service (SaaS) computing applications in recent years, Cerevel chose to take a “buy” approach and identify the best of breed systems that exist in the market today.
 They chose not to build their own systems for three primary reasons: